-Well water is something my family has struggled with since we moved into our house in Long Grove, IL.
-Like most homes in town, my family lives in a house that pulls water from a well.
+Well, water is something my family has struggled with since we moved into our house in Long Grove, IL.
+Like most townhomes, my family lives in a house that pulls water from a well.
 And for some time, we lived with some of the common complaints of using well water.
 I think our family’s number one dislike was that the water smelled like rotten eggs.
 The odor was caused by hydrogen sulfide and was just strong enough to be annoying.
-Every night before going to bed it was a bit of a nightmare gurgling with the egg odor water before going to bed.
+Every night before going to bed it was a bit of a nightmare gurgling with the egg odor of water before going to bed.

 But we wanted to be exhaustive in our research and so we also explored hydrogen peroxide systems too.
 However, in the end, we landed on a reverse osmosis system because it gave us a chemical-free way to improve our water quality.
 Reverse osmosis works by pushing water through a permeable membrane to separate icons, unwanted molecules, and larger particles from drinking water.
 Here is the Wikipedia overview on reverse osmosis if you are interested.
 As you might imagine, we spent a lot of time researching and designing our reverse osmosis system:

-Things turned around with a call to CAPPS Plumbing.
+Things turned around with a call to Capps Plumbing & Sewer.
 Anthony came out to discuss the system we wanted to have installed and we must have talked for about 45 minutes.
 If you get the opportunity to talk with Anthony have him tell you about his trips to Italy.
 He had me laughing.
 The comment that won the deal was, “Sam, it’s just plumbing.
 I know we can do this for you.”
-That’s the confidence I was looking for in choosing CAPPS plumbing.
+That’s the confidence I was looking for in choosing Capps Plumbing & Sewer.

-Two technicians from Capps spent three days installing, testing and tuning the system.
-The team of Todd and Austin were professional, down-to-earth, and just as interested as I was making this reverse osmosis system work.
+Two technicians from Capps Plumbing & Sewer spent three days installing, testing and tuning the system.
+The team of Todd and Austin were professional, down-to-earth, and just as interested as I was in making this reverse osmosis system work.
 Here is why Todd and Austin did a good job:

 So how is our water quality today?
 We ordered a water test kit from Tap Score and the results show our water health is very good, the aesthetics are good, and the plumbing is very good.
 Our overall Tap Score was 85 out of 100 with the average tap score around the area of 78.
 The rotten egg smell is gone too!